Antonio-III/obsidian-notes/BSU/Creative Industry Challenge.md

 Lastly, is the implementation of a chatbot for a user-interactive experience, and to potentially answer basic questions a customer may have.
 The chatbot itself has been programmed only to answer basic questions, like showing the menu or prices.
 Any topics outside the scope of its pre-defined goals will not result in any meaningful response.
 Adding the chatbot hasn't been difficult, as it openly supports web integration.

-## Statement on collab and individual contribution

-300-word document